mpalourdio/springsecrepro/README.md

 # Fix (?)

-- Uncomment line 34.
+- Uncomment line 33 in `ApplicationSecurityConfig`.
 That was no needed in the very last Spring Boot 2 for example.
 (Sometimes forcing IF_REQUIRED works too !)